MicrosoftLearning/AI-102-AIEngineer/Instructions/14-bot-composer.md

 ### Create a bot and customize the "welcome" dialog flow

 1. Start the Bot Framework Composer if it's not already open.
 2. On the **Home** screen, select **New**.
-Then create a new bot from scratch; naming it **WeatherBot** and saving it in a local folder.
+Then create a new empty bot; naming it **WeatherBot** and saving it in a local folder.
-3. In the navigation pane on the left, select **Greeting** to open the authoring canvas and show the *ConversationUpdate* activity that is called when a user initially joins a conversation with the bot.
+3. Close the **Get Started** pane if it oprns, and then in the navigation pane on the left, select **Greeting** to open the authoring canvas and show the *ConversationUpdate* activity that is called when a user initially joins a conversation with the bot.
 The activity consists of a flow of actions.
 4. In the properties pane on the right, edit the title of **Greeting** by selecting the word **Greeting** at the top of the properties pane on the right and changing it to **WelcomeUsers**.
 5. In the authoring canvas, select the **Send a response** action.
-Then, in the properties pane, change the default text from *- ${WelcomeUser()}*  to `- Hi!
-I'm WeatherBot.` (including the preceding "-" dash).
+Then, in the properties pane, change the default text from *- ${WelcomeUser()}*  to `Hi!
+I'm WeatherBot.`
 6. In the authoring canvas, select the final **+** symbol (just above the circle that marks the <u>end</u> of the dialog flow), and add a new **Ask a question** action for a **Text** response.

     The new action creates two nodes in the dialog flow.
 The first node defines a prompt for the bot to ask the user a question, and the second node represents the response that will be received from the user.
-In the properties pane, these nodes have corresponding **Bot asks** and **User input** tabs.
+In the properties pane, these nodes have corresponding **Bot response** and **User input** tabs.

-7. In the properties pane, on the **Bot Asks** tab, set the **Prompt for text** value to `What's your name?`.
-Then, on the **User Input** tab, set the **Property** value to `user.name` to define a variable that you can access later in the bot conversation.
+7. In the properties pane, on the **Bot response** tab, add a response with the text `What's your name?`.
+Then, on the **User input** tab, set the **Property** value to `user.name` to define a variable that you can access later in the bot conversation.
-8. Back in the authoring canvas, select the **+** symbol under the **User Input(Text)** action you just added, and add a **Send a response** action.
+8. Back in the authoring canvas, select the **+** symbol under the **User input(Text)** action you just added, and add a **Send a response** action.
 9. Select the newly added **Send a response** action and in the properties pane, set the text value to `Hello ${user.name}, nice to meet you!`.

     The completed activity flow should look like this: